uashogeschoolutrecht/structural_colours/README.md

 **1**: Install Docker.
 This can be done by running the ‘install_docker.sh’ script.
 The script can be run on the command line using the command ‘bash install_docker.sh’.

 **2**: Create a Docker image.
 A Docker image is built from a Dockerfile.
 This image will contain the software needed to build the container.
-The image can be built using the ‘build_docker.sh’ script available on the GitHub repository of the internship project.
+The image can be built using the ‘build_docker.sh’ script.
 The script can be run on the command line using the command ‘bash build_docker.sh (flags)’, with the options needed in the following flags:
 -	i: Path to the Dockerfile, e.g. ‘/home/rstudio/DockerFile’.
 Use the Dockerfile from the repo to run this package in.
 -	n: Name of output Docker image, e.g. ‘image1’.

 **3**: Build Docker RStudio server container.
 Using the Docker image a container running the software can be made.
-The container can be built using the ‘run_docker.sh’ script available on the GitHub repository of the internship project.
+The container can be built using the ‘run_docker.sh’ script.
 The script can be run on the command line using the command ‘bash run_docker.sh (flags)’, with the options needed in the following flags:
 -	p: Port to run container in, e.g. ‘28787’.
 This will run the container on IP:28787.
 -	n: Name of output container, e.g. ‘container1’.
 -	u: User ID, you can check your using ID by running ‘echo $UID’.
 This is necessary for sharing file permissions with the host system in case you are mounting a directory to the container.